chef-boneyard/inspec-aws-old/docs/resources/aws_vpc_subnets.md

 Use the `aws_vpc_subnets` InSpec audit resource to test properties of some or all subnets.

-Subnets are networks within a VPC that can have its own set of ip address and ACLs.
-VPCs span across all availability zones in AWS, while a subnet in a VPC can only span a single availability zone, which allows for protection if there is a failure in one availability zone.
+Subnets are networks within a VPC that can have their own block of IP address's and ACL's.
+VPCs span across all availability zones in AWS, while a subnet in a VPC can only span a single availability zone.
+Separating IP addresses allows for protection if there is a failure in one availability zone.

 <br>